-We understand we are working with children in the earliest stages of their education, for many of the children we are the first experience of ‘education.’
+For many of our children we are their first experience of education.
 We aim to provide them with a rich and stimulating curriculum that distinctly meets their needs and interests and provides them with an eagerness to continue their learning journey.
-In Early Years our curriculum is topic led, each topic is accompanied by a selection of high-quality books and practical experiences.
-The curriculum that we follow is led by the Early Years Foundation Stage Document.
-This document details the expected development through the seven areas of learning.
+In Early Years our curriculum is book led, each half term is allocated a high-quality focus book and is accompanied by other books which are vocabulary rich and full of exciting and varied language.
+We aim to provide our children with practical experiences linking to each book.
+The curriculum that we follow is led by the Early Years Foundation Stage Development Matter guidance.

 In Nursery children are encouraged to take part in a range of activities.
 These activities include a high amount of child initiated play and learning, with a balance of teacher led activities and carpet sessions.
 The planning and activities provided are tailored to the need of the group of children and the children are encouraged to participate in activities which may not always be of their own choice.

 The children will have their first ‘school’ experience with us in our Reception class.
 At this stage it is vital that the children begin to develop the skills that will provide the foundations for future learning.
 Staff working within the classroom observe the children’s current learning stages so they can carefully lead them towards the next steps in their development.
 At the same time the environment will encourage them to learn independently, at their own pace, whilst developing the social skills and language needed to work in collaboration with their peers.

 In Early Years we assess the children continuously and report to parents on a regular basis about their child’s attainment and the progress they have made.
 We also use informal assessments and observations to plan the children’s next steps and to see key interests and themes that arise to ensure they continue to develop a love of learning.

 The Early Years Foundation Stage curriculum is split into Prime and Specific areas.
 Within these there are seven areas of learning and development.